cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

     )
     ```

-5. Leave the returned object as it is as you have nothing new to tell the caller.
+5. Leave the returned object as it is, as you have nothing new to tell the caller.

-You can confirm that your project at least compiles [with](https://docs.ignite.com/cli/#ignite-chain-build):
+Finally, confirm that your project at least compiles [with](https://docs.ignite.com/cli/#ignite-chain-build):

 ```sh
 $ ignite chain build